 If you don't plan on traveling that far south but are still interested in a ski holiday, you can head to northeastern Spain toward the border with France.
 A good destination is Zaragoza, the capital of Spain's Aragon region and a city abounding with Baroque and gothic architecture.
 It's also the gateway to the Pyrenees Mountains, and there are a number of ski resorts within a manageable drive of the city, including Aramon, Formigal, and Panticosa.
 Aramon is the largest, with 160 miles (259 km) of ski runs.

 Events in December

-Christmas Day.
-Dec.
-25th is a relatively understated affair in Spain.
-The real celebrations and unwrapping of gifts occur on Epiphany/Three King’s Day, on Jan 6th.
+Christmas Day, nationwide.
+December 25 is a relatively understated affair in Spain.
+The real celebrations and unwrapping of gifts occur on Epiphany/Three King's Day, on January 6.

-New Year's Eve.
-Dec.
-31st is party time in Spain.
+New Year's Eve, nationwide.
+December 31 is party time in Spain.
 Friends and family typically get together for dinner before watching the clock strike down to midnight.
 When it does, tradition dictates that you must eat 12 grapes, each in unison with the chiming of the clock, which portends good luck and prosperity for the upcoming year.
-Many folks congregate in plazas for the event, and one great party is always at Puerta del Sol Square, in Madrid.
+Many folks congregate in plazas for the event, and one great party is always at Puerta del Sol Square in Madrid.